FlorianBr/ESP32_Victron/README.md

 ## What is it?

-For the victron devices I have in my camper van I want some low-power display to see the stats like battery capacity and solar panel power.
+For the [Victron](https://www.victronenergy.de/) devices I have in my camper van I want some low-power display to see the stats like battery capacity and solar panel power.
+Currently supported:

+- 500A Smart Shunt
+- Smart Solar MPPT 75/15

 ### The Hardware